codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

   max-width="70%"
 %}

-Read this [blog](https://codefresh.io/blog/introducing-the-worlds-first-dashboard-for-gitops-environments/) on the world's first dashboard for GitOps Environments.
+Read more on the world's first dashboard for GitOps Environments and Products in this [blog](https://codefresh.io/blog/introducing-the-worlds-first-dashboard-for-gitops-environments/){:target="\_blank"}.

 ##### What is an Environment in Codefresh GitOps?
-An Environment is a custom entity in Codefresh defined by one or more pairs of K8s clusters and namespaces.
+In Codefresh GitOps, an Environment is a custom entity defined by one or more pairs of K8s clusters and namespaces.
 It consolidates information for all Argo CD applications deployed to those clusters and namespaces, allowing you to easily track what's deployed where at any given moment.

-Codefresh allows you to define Environments that can exist without any applications deployed to them.
+Codefresh enables defining Environments even without deploying any applications to them.

-##### What can you view in a GitOps Environment?
-1. Argo CD applications: Environments are populated by the Argo CD applications in the clusters and namespaces mapped to them.
-1. Deployment lifecycle phase: The current phase of each application's deployment.
-1. Commit information: Trace the commit/pull request (PR) history, such as the developer who initiated the promotion to each Environment.

-##### Benefits of GitOps Environments
+##### Benefits of Environments

+* Account-level visibility
-* Account-level visibility:  GitOps Environments in Codefresh are managed at the account level, providing a holistic view of all Argo CD applications across GitOps Runtimes in clusters mapped to the Environments.
+  Environments in Codefresh GitOps are managed at the account level, providing a comprehensive view of all Argo CD applicationsacross GitOps Runtimes within the mapped clusters.
-* Application traceability: Gain insights into application promotions across diverse Environments, enriched with commit and PR histories, and developers responsible for each change.
+* Application traceability
+  Quickly pinpoint changes to the applications that led to promotions.
+* Microservice visibility
-* Micro-service visibility: Get a clear understanding of what is running in an Environment, including dependencies and services/components to enhance your control and management capabilities.
+  Get a clear understanding of what is running in an Environment for applications, such as the dependencies and services.

-The diagram illustrates how Codefresh organizes different Argo CD applications in their deployment contexts in the GitOps Environments dashboard.
+The diagram illustrates how how Codefresh organizes different Argo CD applications within their deployment contexts in the Environments dashboard.

 {% include
 	image.html